Super-Protocol/docs/whitepaper/index.md

 custom_edit_url: null
 ---
 # Whitepaper Status and Updates
-**Important!** This Whitepaper is a work in progress and will be regularly updated in the upcoming weeks.
-At the moment only a small portion of it is published.
-Join our social networks and never miss our updates.
-All links are available on our site [Super Protocol - Web3 Confidential Super Cloud](https://superprotocol.com/).
+**Important!** This Whitepaper is a work in progress and will be regularly updated in the coming weeks.
+Only a small portion of it has been published to date.
+Go ahead and join our social networks to stay tuned and never miss out on our updates.
+All links are available on our website [Super Protocol - Web3 Confidential Super Cloud](https://superprotocol.com/).

 Last update: Apr 12, 2022